SKB-CGN/ioBroker.energiefluss/README.md

 - Choose, how many decimal places you want to display (0, 1, 2) - for values and battery charging
 - choose the unit (freetext)
 - Subtract the consumption of the car and additional equipment from the consumption in the house
+- All objects can be choosen via the object-browser

 ## Funktionen
 **Design:**